Current and temperature imbalances in parallel-connected grid storage battery modules: Experiments

 \section{Experiments}

 To probe the dynamics of imbalances between cells, an experiment (Fig.\ \ref{fig:moduleWiringDiagram}) was designed that investigated two fundamental cases: failure of a single cell and a failure of multiple cells.
 The purpose of the experiment is to establish a benchmark for the magnitude of the current and temperature imbalances and to show the validity of the model, fitting the model behaviour to the recorded dynamics.
+Data recorded in the single failure test configuration was first published in \cite{Lambert2026}.